- Choosing an Internet provider sometimes feels like choosing between “the devil you know” and “the devil you don’t.”

 Fios vs Optimum DVRs

 Optimum currently wins the DVR game, with an overall stronger device at a third of the cost.
-Verizon charges a relatively steep $32/month for their multi-room DVR, while Optimum only charges $10.99/month.
-The main catch with Optimum is that they charge an extra $16 for advanced DVR functionality, but this still comes out to ~$27/month which saves you around $5 compared to Fios.
+Verizon has three different DVR models, but their Multi Room DVR – Premium model, which is the most comparable to Optimum’s DVR, is pricey at $30/month, while Optimum only charges $10.99/month.
+The main catch with Optimum is that they charge an extra $16 for advanced DVR functionality, but this still comes out to ~$27/month which saves you around $3 compared to Fios.

 Verizon Fios vs Optimum: Fios Takes the Cake For Speed, While Optimum Offers Strong TV Value and Convenience